Complex post-traumatic stress disorder

 Herman believes recovery can only occur within a healing relationship where the survivor is empowered by that relationship.
 This means relationship in the widest sense.
 It need not be romantic and can also include relationships with friends, co-workers, relatives or children.
 It can be a therapeutic relationship (between a healthcare professional and a client or patient).

 Hypnotherapy can help with CPTSD.
 If you contact me, I will carry out an initial free consultation to discuss with you what symptom you have.
-If I can help you I will set out.
-If I feel I can’t help you, I will refer to a better suited health professional.
+If I can help you I will set out a plan.
+But, if I feel I can’t help you, I will refer to a better suited health professional.